-Our compensation committee is comprised solely of the following outside directors: Spencer I. Browne, John A. Lambiase, and Donnell A. Segalas.
-None of them has served as an officer or employee of Annaly or any affiliate or has any other business relationship or affiliation with Annaly, except his service as a director.
+Our compensation committee is comprised solely of the following outside directors: Messrs.
+Browne, Lambiase, and Segalas.
+None of them has served as an officer or employee of us or any affiliate or has any other business relationship or affiliation with us, except his service as a director.